CIITS Help Docs

 • Icons next to text labels

 • Images that are purely "eye candy" or serve to add a visual element to a slide, but does not enhance the instructional content.
+In these situations, basic alt-text is still recommended as shown in the examples below.

-Example 1: Basic Image
+Example 3: Basic Image

 Assume the slide indicates: